ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

    To improve game feel on the gameplay side, I mostly changed the player script:
    - I implemented [coyote time](https://github.com/ECS-179-Game-Project/Space-Chase-Game/blob/db485cb862817148040876708b118bfd3fba2749/space-chase/scripts/player.gd#L209) for player jumping.
 Really, universally needed for platformers.
 I'm not playing a platformer without coyote time.
-   - I changed the hold jump gravity change to only apply on the way up.
-Before this cchange, we could slow fall by holding up, which was not intentional.
    - I changed the player dash so that the player retains some vertical momentum, to keep a sense of speed.
 I shamelessly ripped off Celeste's dash mechanics to make the dash feel better.
    - I added terminal velocity to the player, so the player doesn't fall extremely fast when platforming.
    - Karim did a great job, so I didn't really need to tweak anything else.